Lancashire Best Kept Village Competition

 First round of judging takes place between Friday 6th and Friday 25th July.
 Villages through to Second Round are notified by the Competition Secretary by the end of July.

 Second round judging during takes place between Saturday 9th and Monday 18th August.
-Finalists notified by soon after.
+Finalists notified by 20th August.

 Final judging - two from each category - takes place Wednesday 27th and Thursday 28th August.